 Winter sports holidays are an increasingly popular winter break and a great chance to combine a holiday with something a bit more active.
 If you're planning a ski or snowboarding holiday this year, whether you’re a beginner or an expert, follow our top tips for a healthy and safe holiday in the snow.

 Make sure your insurance covers the activities you want to do.
-Medical costs and returning to the UK unexpectedly can be very expensive.
-Many policies will not cover damage to rental equipment or skiing off-piste without a guide, and many policies require you to wear a helmet at all times.
-So it’s worth checking your policy before you go!
+Medical costs and returning to the UK following an unexpected accident can be very expensive.
+Many policies will not cover damage to rental equipment or skiing off-piste without a guide, or helicopter repatriation from a mountain.
+Many policies require you to wear a helmet at all times and some have altitude restrictions so it’s worth checking the finer details of your policy before you go.

 Travelling in Europe?
 It’s essential that you take a valid EHIC with you.
 If you have an accident or become ill it will allow you to receive state-provided medical healthcare at the same rate as a citizen of that country.

 Check your EHIC is in date - it needs renewing every five years, so if it has expired apply for a new card prior to travel.
 The EHIC is valid in the European Economic Area and Switzerland.
 But you still need to take out travel insurance, as an EHIC won’t cover all your medical costs, private treatment or return to the UK.
 Some insurers now insist that you hold an EHIC, and many will waive the excess if you have one.
 Apply for your free EHIC now at: www.nhs.uk/ehic.

 Alcohol affects your resistance and awareness of the cold, and also impairs your judgment, coordination and reaction time.
 Drinking alcohol at altitude will affect you more quickly and your insurance cover may not be valid if you injure yourself or others whilst intoxicated.